County-wide COVID hospitalization returns to pre-December levels | ExBulletin

 The state-wide COVID-19 test positive rate was 11%, down from 14.4% last week based on state-adjusted figures.

-The county is on the most restrictive purple layer of the governor’s blueprint for a safer economic framework, affecting bars, theaters, museums, indoor recreational facilities and wineries.
-All of these are believed to remain closed.
+The county is still on the most restrictive purple layer of the governor’s blueprint for a safer economic framework, affecting bars, theaters, museums, indoor recreational facilities and wineries-all closed.
+It seems to have been left untouched.
 However, wineries such as restaurants can offer outdoor dining, takeaway, and delivery.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online